Okay, so this week we’re just talking about English Riding vs Western Riding!

 - Two hand reining, therefore horses are trained to turn their heads and flex based on bit pressure.

-- Smaller saddle suitable for jumping disciplines.
-This allows the rider to assume a two-point position without a horn in the way and to allow a lighter, less burdensome saddle for the horse.
+- The English saddle is smaller, making it more suitable for jumping disciplines.
+This allows the rider to assume a two-point position without a horn in the way.
+This also makes the English saddle lighter and less burdensome for the horse.

 - Smaller saddle with less support requires increased balance from the rider.